 And perhaps, depending on YOUR response, others.

-We ask that you share these articles with friends and family on social media to start a conversation about complex regional pain syndrome and aid us in our search for a more effective treatment method for this dreadful disease.
+To start, we ask that you share these articles on social media, so that your friends and family living with CRPS in Boise will know that they are not alone!
+You can help to start a conversation about complex regional pain syndrome.
+Let’s work together to search for a more effective treatment method for this dreadful disease.